darkzorro79/amnezia-wg-easy/README.md

 > 💡 Replace `YOUR_ADMIN_PASSWORD_HASH` with a bcrypt password hash to log in on the Web UI.
 > See [How_to_generate_an_bcrypt_hash.md](./How_to_generate_an_bcrypt_hash.md) for know how generate the hash.

-The Web UI will now be available on `http://0.0.0.0:51821`.
+The Web UI will now be available on `http://YOUR_SERVER_IP:51821` (or the port you configured).

-The Prometheus metrics will now be available on `http://0.0.0.0:51821/metrics`.
+The Prometheus metrics will now be available on `http://YOUR_SERVER_IP:51821/metrics`.
 Grafana dashboard [21733](https://grafana.com/grafana/dashboards/21733-wireguard/)

+> 💡 When using docker-compose, your configuration files will be saved in the `etc_wireguard` volume.
-> 💡 Your configuration files will be saved in `~/.amnezia-wg-easy`
+> When using manual docker run, your configuration files will be saved in `~/.amnezia-wg-easy`

 ## Options